 You can use your thumb and index fingers to do this.
 You might even see some people use a magnet as a handle, but your thumbs and index fingers will work just fine.

 With the blades flat on the stone run them back and forth about ten times on the stone.
 Make sure that you are applying gentle pressure.
 Make sure you are sharpening both the front and back of the blade.

 Once you have sharpened the blades with the 1000 grit stone, you can polish them up with the 6000 grit stone in the same manner.
 The whole process shouldn’t take more than two to three minutes.

 Clean And Oil The Blades

-At this point it wouldn’t be a bad ideal to go ahead and clean the blades aging, dry them off, and apply a little oil.
+At this point, it wouldn’t be a bad idea to go ahead and clean the aging of the blade, dry them off, and apply a little oil.
 After this, you will want to reassemble the clippers and give them a try.